 To say that SOME weekdays are busy is an understatement.

-By the time dinner time arrives, I’ve already made lunches and smoothies early morning, served breakfast, sent the kids off to school, had some combination of work, chores, exercise…
+By the time dinner time arrives, I’ve already made lunches and smoothies early in the morning, served breakfast, sent the kids off to school, had some combination of work, chores, exercise…

-Then between the kid’s after-school & church activities, and more computer time for me …
+Then between the kid’s after-school and church activities, and more computer time for me …

-Is it really time to cook dinner?
+Do I really need to cook dinner?
 Yeah right!

 BUT…it is time to serve an easy, ready-to-go REAL FOOD meal made for me by my trusty slow cooker!

-Just like many of you, spaghetti is one of our easy meals when life is busy… or when we’re simultaneously out of bread and leftovers!
+Just like many of you, we choose spaghetti recipes for an easy meal when life is busy… or when we’re simultaneously out of bread and leftovers!

-Our family spaghetti sauce is definitely Italian-style.
-It is a very hearty sauce, filled with two types of meat and as many vegetables as my crock-pot will hold.
-The kids love it, Mr. Crumbs adores it and it’s the only sauce that makes me look forward to spaghetti night.
+Our favorite family spaghetti sauce recipe is definitely Italian style.
+It is a very hearty sauce, filled with two types of meat and as many vegetables as my crockpot will hold.
+The kids love it, Mr. Crumbs adores it and it makes me look forward to spaghetti night.

-The best part about this sauce is that one batch makes 5 quarts and besides a (very) little chopping, the crock-pot does all the work.
+The best part about this spaghetti meat sauce is that one batch makes 5 quarts and besides a (very) little chopping, the crockpot does all the work.
 Can it get any better than this?!
-I promise that you will want to start sharing this recipe with friends and family!
+I promise that you will want to start sharing this easy spaghetti sauce recipe with friends and family!

-Besides the wonderful convenience of this great recipe, it’s…
+Besides the wonderful convenience of this great spaghetti sauce recipe, it’s also:

 - Delicious with a rich, hearty, and satisfying sauce that is perfect for any pasta recipe.
-It’s even amazing ladled over baked potatoes for a gluten-free option.
+It’s even amazing ladled over Baked Potatoes or Spaghetti Squash for a gluten-free option.

 - Healthy.
 It’s chock-full of vegetable goodness and lean protein.